BEagle1984/silverback/docs/concepts/01-quickstart/05-behaviors.md

 Name | Index | Description
 :-- | --: | :--
 `ActivityConsumerBehavior` | 100 | Starts an `Activity` with the tracing information from the message headers.
+`FatalExceptionLoggerConsumerBehavior` | 110 | Logs the unhandled exceptions thrown while processing the message.
 `InboundProcessorConsumerBehavior` | 200 | Handles the retry policies, batch consuming and scope management of the messages that are consumed via an inbound connector.
 `ChunkAggregatorConsumerBehavior` | 300 | Temporary stores and aggregates the message chunks to rebuild the original message.
 `DecryptorConsumerBehavior` | 400 | Decrypts the message according to the `EncryptionSettings`.